-Place cream, half of the corn kernels, and reserved cob in heavy medium saucepan.
+Place cream, half of the corn kernels, and reserved cob in a heavy medium saucepan.
 Boil over medium heat until thickened, about 15 minutes.
 Discard cob.
-Puree sauce with immersion blender until smooth (if you don’t have time or a blender, you can skip this step).
+Puree sauce with an immersion blender until smooth (if you don’t have the time or a blender, you can skip this step).

 Heat oil in large skillet over medium heat.
 Sauté pancetta until crispy, remove from pan and let drain on a paper towel.

 Add leek to pancetta drippings and sauté until tender, about 4 minutes.
 Add wine and simmer until almost evaporated, about 3 minutes.
 Add remaining corn kernels and sauté until tender, about 5 minutes.
-Stir in pancetta, creamed corn sauce and cooked orzo.
+Stir in pancetta, creamed corn sauce, and cooked orzo.
 Bring to simmer.
 Season to taste with salt and fresh ground pepper.
-Transfer to bowl, sprinkle with chives, and serve.
+Transfer to a bowl, sprinkle with chives and serve.